graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/schema-types.md

 **Resolving Enumerations**

-Fields typed as enumerations are resolved by returning either the name or backing value of one or more of the enum members.
+Fields typed as enumerations are resolved by returning either the name or backing value of one of the enum members.
+Lists of enumerations are resolved by returning collections of enum members.
 In the below examples, notice the identical implementations of the `appearsIn` field for both human graph types.
-In both implementations, the client receives the enum member names in response to queries on the `appearsIn` field.
+In both implementations, the client receives the GraphQL enum member names in response to queries on the `appearsIn` field.

 If the field resolves a value which cannot be mapped to one of the enum's legal values, GraphQL.NET will return `null` to the client in the data for the field.